 For cash settlement in local currency, the clearinghouses use BCB's reserves transfer system directly (central bank money).
-For settlement in US Dollars, they use top-tier correspondent banks in New York.
-With regard to the collateral posted by participants, the clearinghouses have links to CSDs, registration systems and banks depending on the type of asset (SELIC, B3 Central Depository, CETIP UTVM Segment, B3 Bank and top-tier banks in Brazil and New York).
+For settlement in USD, they use top-tier correspondent banks in New York (Citibank, in the case of the B3 Clearinghouse.
+Bank of America, Merrill Lynch, Citibank, JP Morgan Chase and Standard Chartered, in the case of B3 Foreign Exchange Clearinghouse).
+With regard to the collateral posted by participants, the clearinghouses have links to CSDs, registration systems and banks depending on the type of asset (SELIC, B3 Central Depository, OTC B3, B3 Bank and top-tier banks in Brazil and New York).